whatisnuclear/website/coolants.md

 ## Gaseous coolants

-Blowing or circulating a gas through a nuclear chain reaction to carry the heat is a primordial reactor design idea.
+Blowing or circulating a gas through a nuclear chain reaction to carry the heat away is a primordial reactor design idea.
+The benefits include:

-Since gasses have already boiled, they are are the most common coolants of choice for reactors that aim to operate at very high temperatures (700 °C and beyond).
+- **High temperature capability** --- Since gasses have already boiled, they are are the most common coolants of choice for reactors that aim to operate at very high temperatures (700 °C and beyond).
+- **Good thermal efficiency** --- High temperatures allow improved thermal efficiency
+- **Access to better power cycles** --- High temperatures allow direct or indirect use of Brayton-cycle power conversion (i.e. gas turbines instead of steam turbines).
+These can be more compact and efficient.
+They can also maintain efficiency over a wide variety of power fractions, crucial for operating economically in marine propulsion or in other load-following modes.

+On the downside:

+- **Low power density** --- Since gas can depressurize rapidly, gas-cooled reactors must operate at low power density.
+Otherwise, the decay/afterglow heat rate would be too high and the fission products contained in fuel could escape.
+  This ends up making gas-cooled reactors very large per unit power.
-On the downside, gas cooling requires much higher pumping power per heat transfer than other coolant.
+- **High pumping power** --- gas cooling requires much higher pumping power per heat transfer than other coolant.
 It's not uncommon for the gas blowers to use up 10% of the total reactor power.
+This offsets the high thermal efficiency to a degree.

-Gasses have low density.
+- **Leaks** --- Gasses have low density.
 To pick up and transfer appreciable heat, they are almost always used in a high pressure arrangement.
 High pressure leads to challenges in leaking and requires pipes and structures strong enough to contain it.

 Any gas can work, but several have been used and seriously considered.